SimranaSinha/SpotIt-Single-and-Multi-Object-Detection-System/Milestone 3/README.md

-Perfect.
-Since your Milestone 1 README is structured, academic, and objective-driven, I’ll keep Milestone 3 in the **same tone and format**.

-Here’s a clean **Milestone 3 README.md** you can directly paste into your `Milestone 3` folder.

----

 # Milestone 3 — Multi-Object Detection & YOLOv8 Model Evaluation

 This milestone focuses on training and evaluating a custom YOLOv8 model for multi-object detection using the dataset prepared in Milestone 2.